oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### SR-IOV host nic management

-The VFs configuration on a SR-IOV enabled nic is represented as a sub resource of a nic.
+The <b>VFs configuration</b> on a SR-IOV enabled nic is represented as a sub resource of a nic.

     api/hosts/[host_id]/nics/manageVfs